sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 : Defined in {{RFC5209}} as "the process of collecting posture for a set of capabilities on the endpoint (e.g., host-based firewall) such that the appropriate validators may evaluate the posture against compliance policy."

-Asset:

-: Is a system resource, as defined in {{RFC4949}}, that may be composed of other assets.

 : Examples of Assets include: Endpoints, Software, Guidance, or X.509 public key certificates.
 An asset is not necessarily owned by an organization.

 Asset Management: